How we use your data in Compass+

 - You will see HomeEmail and WorkEmail with a switch to enable or disable both fields.

-Note: all current student emails must be captured in the WorkEmail or HomeEmail field in your MIS if you want to send questionnaires to students from Compass+.
+Note: all current learner emails must be captured in the WorkEmail or HomeEmail field in your MIS if you want to send questionnaires to learners from Compass+.

 DPIA template available for schools